iatkin/leaflet-svgicon/README.md

 ### L.Marker.SVGMarker

-*All standard L.Marker options are supported.*
+*All standard L.Marker options are supported excluding **icon**.
+To customize the icon, pass a dictionary of icon options using the **iconOptions** SVGMarker option.
+There is an example in the Usage section.*

 |Option|Type|Default|Description|
 |------|----|-------|-----------|